How Urbex Photography Helps Mental Health and Creativity

 Exploring Digbeth (Birmingham) with expired 35mm film, I found that urbex photography offers calm, focus, and creativity—powerful boosts for mental wellbeing.

-Urban exploration (urbex) photography is about venturing into forgotten, overlooked, or abandoned places, camera in hand, to document the beauty in decay and ruin.
+Urban exploration (urbex) photography is about venturing into forgotten, overlooked, or abandoned human-made structures, camera in hand, to document the beauty in decay and ruin.
 It’s not just about trespassing into derelict buildings (though some photographers push boundaries), but about engaging with the unseen layers of a city: shuttered factories, graffiti-covered walls, faded signage, and peeling paint.
-Consequently, urbex photography turns the neglected into something worth noticing.
+Consequently, urbex photography helps mental health by turning the neglected into something worth noticing.

-As a psychologist and photographer, I’ve found that urbex photography offers more than intriguing images.
+As a photographer and psychologist, I’ve found that urbex photography offers more than intriguing images.
 It provides a quiet, creative practice with real mental health benefits.
-Recently, I’ve been exploring Digbeth in Birmingham, using expired 35mm colour film to capture its hidden corners.
-Those moments behind the camera have given me a new perspective on the city, emphasising the importance of urbex photography for mental health and creativity.
+Recently, I’ve been exploring Digbeth in Birmingham, using expired 35mm colour film to capture its forgotten corners.
+Those moments behind the camera gave me a new perspective on the city, and showed me firsthand how urbex photography helps mental health through mindfulness and creativity.

-• Urbex photography is about finding beauty in forgotten urban places.
+• Urbex photography reveals beauty in forgotten human-made places.

 The Mental Health Challenges Facing Young People Today

-We live in an age of constant stimulation—endless social media feeds, notifications, academic pressure, uncertainty about the future, and rising cost of living.
-It’s no surprise that anxiety, depression, and stress-related difficulties are now widespread among young people.
+We live in an age of digital dependency and constant stimulation—endless social media feeds, notifications, academic pressure, uncertainty about the future, and rising cost of living.
+Technology made teens unhappy.
+So, it’s no surprise that anxiety, depression, and stress-related difficulties are now widespread among young people.
 Many describe feeling trapped: trapped online, trapped in cycles of comparison, or trapped in routines that leave little room for creativity, autonomy, or genuine self-expression.

-My experience taking photos in Digbeth (Birmingham) has shown me how urbex photography can carve out this much-needed space.
+My time photographing Digbeth has shown me how urbex photography helps mental health (and creativity) by carving out this much-needed space.
 Here’s how:

 • Connection with surroundings – Wandering through Digbeth with my Contax G2 and expired film, I start to see details I’d usually overlook.
 For example, the rust patterns on a factory door, weeds breaking through pavement cracks, or graffiti layered like a palimpsest.
 Paying attention to these details makes me feel more grounded and connected to the present moment.